CMON1975/viu.csci/csci260/assignments/pex3/README.md

 - No dynamic memory allocation is required, avoiding memory management issues.

 ## Testing
-The program was tested with various scenarios to ensure accuracy:
+The program was tested with the given scenario:
 1. **Connectivity Testing:**
-    - Tested with networks where some servers were completely disconnected.
+    - Tested with a network where some servers were completely disconnected.
 2. **Capacity Testing:**
     - Verified that capacity expansions were correctly calculated for multiple demands sharing the same links.
 3. **Pathfinding Testing:**
     - Ensured that the shortest path was selected for each demand, minimizing costs.
 4. **Edge Cases:**
-    - Tested with zero demands, no links, and fully connected networks.
-    - Verified appropriate handling of invalid inputs and large volumes.
+    - Tested for minimal case, fully connected network, no feasible path, capacity exceeded, large volume and many demands, circular graph, and high cost vs low cost paths.

 ### Example Input
 Input file format:
 ```
-6
+6 // number of servers followed with 6 names
 Daisy
 Heather
 Iris
 Jasmine
 Rose
 Violet
-7
+7 // number of direct links: two server names, unit cost and volume capacity
 Daisy Iris 7.5 50
 Daisy Heather 25.8 60
 Daisy Violet 14.2 80